vorpalnet/blade/DEPLOYING.md

 - **Goes to:** the **cluster only** (engine tier).
 Services handle live SIP traffic; AdminServer doesn't.
 - **Test apps** (promoted to production 2026-06-05 as live-diagnostics tools): `test-uac`, `test-uas`, `test-b2bua` in `dist/<ver>/test/`.

+**JSR-309 media apps** (`proto/player` today) are the one exception to "framework jar only": the 309 driver they discover at runtime rides in `WEB-INF/lib` beside the framework jar.
+It cannot go in a shared library — a driver implements framework interfaces, and a shared library's classloader is the WAR's parent, so it cannot see them.
+The public WAR here has no driver; the driver's own repository builds the deployable `player.war` as a WAR overlay of this one.
+Deploy that WAR to the cluster like any service.
+The media server it drives is configured in the app's `driverProperties` (`kurento.ws.url`: one node's control URL, or a comma-separated fleet the driver places sessions across — use names the engines resolve to the media subnet, not public ones).

 ## Quick start

 ```bash